 Float and FDV

-VIII.
+IX.
 Red Flags Checklist

 Warning signs that a launch may not be as fair as advertised.

-For retail participants evaluating whether a launch is fair:
+For retail participants evaluating whether a launch is fair.

 Presale Terms